The French Democracy

-The French Democracy is a short 2005 French political film made by Alex Chan using computer animation from Lionhead Studios' 2005 business simulation game The Movies.
+The French Democracy is a 2005 English-language French short political film made by Alex Chan using computer animation from Lionhead Studios' 2005 business simulation game The Movies.
 The plot centers on three Moroccan men who turn to rioting after facing different forms of discrimination.
 Chan, a French native of Chinese descent, created the film to convey his view that racism caused the riots of the 2005 civil unrest in France.
 Although Chan was restricted by shortcomings and technical limitations in The Movies, he finished the film after four days of production.

 The film was uploaded to The Movies Online, Lionhead's website for user-created videos, on 22 November 2005 and was soon covered by American and French press.
 Although real-time-rendered, three-dimensional computer animation (machinima) had been used in earlier political films, The French Democracy attained an unprecedented level of mainstream attention for political machinima.
 While acknowledging the film's flaws, such as the grammatically poor English subtitles, commentators praised its clear political message and compared it to films such as La Haine and Do the Right Thing.
 The French Democracy inspired other politically conscious machinima works and fueled discussion about the art form's potential for political expression.
 Some raised concerns that video game companies would use their copyrights to control the content of derivative machinima films.